Elliot's Song

-"Elliot's Song" is a song by American singers Dominic Fike and Zendaya, released as a single from the season two soundtrack and score album of American TV series Euphoria on March 4, 2022.
-It was written by Labrinth, his girlfriend Muzhda "Muz" Zemar-McKenzie, and Zendaya.
-The song was included in a longer version in the season two finale of Euphoria.
-At the 74th Primetime Emmy Awards, the song was nominated for Outstanding Original Music and Lyrics.
+"Elliot's Song" is a song by American singers Dominic Fike and Zendaya, released on March 4, 2022 by Columbia Records as the seventh and final single from Euphoria Season 2 (An HBO Original Series Soundtrack).
+The track was written by Labrinth, his girlfriend Muzhda Zemar-McKenzie, and Zendaya.
+The record features prominently in "All My Life, My Heart Has Yearned for a Thing I Cannot Name" the second season finale of American teen drama series Euphoria.
+The song was also included on Euphoria Season 2 Official Score (From the HBO Original Series).
+At the 74th Primetime Creative Arts Emmy Awards, the song was nominated for Outstanding Original Music and Lyrics.

 Background

-The ballad was performed on acoustic guitar by Fike's character Elliot in the season two finale of Euphoria, in which he "serenaded" Rue (Zendaya).
+On February 27, 2022, the ballad was performed on acoustic guitar by Dominic Fike's character Elliot in "All My Life, My Heart Has Yearned for a Thing I Cannot Name", the second season finale of American teen drama series Euphoria, in which he "serenaded" Zendaya's character, protagonist Rue Bennett.
 The scene received criticism and was made into a meme due to its length.
-The single version of the track includes lines sung by Zendaya.